cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

-# License Plate Identification System
+# Real-Time License Plate Identification System

 This project is about a license plate identification system.
 On resource-constraint systems, running inferences may prove to be too computationally expensive or just plain impossible.
 That's why a solution is to run the ML in the cloud and have the local (embedded) system act as a client of these services.

 ![Imgur](https://i.imgur.com/jgkJB59.gif)

+*Check out this real-time recording [video](https://www.youtube.com/watch?v=gsYEZtecXlA) of predictions*

 In our example, we assume we have a dashcam mounted on a car and we want to detect and recognize all license plates in the stream in real-time.
 We can use an embedded computer system to do the video recording, then have that streamed and inferred frame-by-frame using a web service, relay back the results, reassemble the stream and finally display the stream on a screen.
 The web service in our case is a set of 2 web APIs deployed using cortex.